 The Waitakere Ranges were Sir Edmund’s backyard and he spent a lot of time hiking the numerous trails linking rugged black sand beaches to lonely waterfalls in the untouched coastal rainforest that looks like a set out of Jurassic Park.

-As I was temping during the week, it left the weekends as my only chance to do the trail.
-I didn’t want to attempt to hike 77km in only two days so after a bit of research, we picked a section of the trail that seemed do-able over a two day period and encompassed arguably the most scenic section of the hike.
+I only had two days to hike the Hillary Trail and I didn’t want to attempt to hike 77km in such a short time so after a bit of research, we picked a section of the trail that seemed do-able over a two-day period and encompassed arguably the most scenic section of the hike.

-My Dad dropped Trav, my brother Robbie and me off at Huia where we were beginning the trail.
+My Dad dropped us off in Huia where we were beginning the trail.

 We had fun playing around on the swings in the kid’s playground then found the trail marker, a small orange triangle with a small picture of Edmund Hillary on it, and we were on our way.